yaravind/dev-tools/README.md

 5. Make `setup_env.sh` executable: `chmod +x setup_env.sh`
 6. Run: `./setup_env.sh`

+> ***Warning (on macOS)***
+>
+> Your terminal does not have App Management permissions, so Homebrew will delete and reinstall the app.
+> This may result in some configurations (like notification settings or location in the Dock/Launchpad) being lost.
+> To fix this, go to System Settings > Privacy & Security > App Management and add or enable your terminal.

 **Details**

 `set_env.sh` automates the installation and configuration of various developer tools for Apple M1/M2 Pro.
 At a high level it will

 - Disables the terminal login banner.
 - Install developer command-line and other productivity tools (JDK compatible with M1/M2, Maven, Mamba, Conda, Python etc.).
 - Install modern developer fonts.
 - Install IntelliJ IDEA CE/Ultimate, PyCharm CE/Ultimate and VS Code.
 - Set required environment variables.